 Is it safe to detox while breastfeeding?
 Here are 5 tips to help you safely detox while nursing.

-Note from Tiffany: As a mama of three I understand some of the struggles so many of us have when it comes to losing the extra baby weight.
+Note from The Coconut Mama Team: As a mama of three I understand some of the struggles so many of us have when it comes to losing the extra baby weight.
 I’m long overdue for a detox but as a nursing mama I’ve hesitated to start a program.
 I asked my friend Kristen of Mix Wellness Solutions about safely detoxing and losing weight while nursing.
 She was kind enough to share this guest post on the subject!
 Enter Kristen….

 5 Tips to Safely Detox While Breastfeeding